sguiderk/frontend-challenge-v1/README.md

 # React Front-end Challenge - HeavenHR

-This single page application that presents a list of friends that you can add,delete it
+This single page application that presents a list of friends that you can add,star,delete it

 ## Task done